Therapy Tips: What Not To Say To Your Therapist

 While your therapist might not call it “homework,” there will likely be times when your therapist asks you to try different things during the week between your therapy sessions.
 Some therapists choose to include this homework in their final thoughts at the end of each session.

-Therapy homework can help you continue making progress between your sessions, especially when you may avoid addressing a topic during the session.
+Therapy homework can help you continue making progress between your sessions with the therapist, especially when you may avoid addressing a topic during the session.
 If you forget or purposefully fail to do what they asked, it may slow any progress that you could be making.

 Develop a constructive relationship